 Leaf nods, some tension running out of her.
 “Thanks for understanding.”

-“But Leaf, I still don’t think you should give her to me.
+“But Leaf, I still don’t think you should give him to me.
 A hoothoot for a pichu is hardly a fair trade!”
 He blinks at her expression, quickly adding, “Unfair for you, is what I’m saying!
 Not as in the value of their lives… you know what I meant!
 If you want to make it up to me, you can catch another hoothoot, but pichu are rare, and you got yourself shocked catching it!”

 “And you got your arm broken catching that hoothoot.”
 She smiles.
 “Come on, we’ve given each other enough pokemon at this point.
 Think of it as payback for giving up your chance at one of the beedrill.”

-He makes a face.
 “I didn’t want them anyway.”

 “So just say yes.”